 SaaS as a business model appeals to a massive demographic of entrepreneurs as almost anyone with knowledge or skill can contribute to building a SaaS company.

-Gather a team that includes a coder, a designer, and anyone from any part of the business world under the banner of an idea for a software that can be sold as a service and all of the sudden you have a potential business.
+Gather a team that includes a coder, a designer, and anyone from any part of the business world under the banner of an idea for software that can be sold as a service, and all of a sudden you have a potential business.